-If your proposed extension contains large areas of glazing you will likely need a SAP calculation/ Heat loss assessment to ensure your proposal meets energy efficiency requirements.
+If your proposed extension contains large areas of glazing you will likely need a SAP Calculation/ Heat loss assessment to ensure your proposal meets energy efficiency requirements.

 Part L1b of the Building Regulations (and regional variations) states that the total area of new glazing should not "exceed the sum of 25% of the total floor area of the extension plus the area of openings that no longer exist as a result of the extension works" unless 'compensating measures' are used elsewhere in the plans.
 If the sum is greater than this, a calculation will need to be justified to Building Control or a Verifier (Scotland).

-It is likely that extensions will exceed this amount as most individuals prefer to let more light in and maintain the appearance of open space with large glazed doors and windows all round the extension.
+It is likely that extensions will exceed this amount as most individuals prefer to let more light in and maintain the appearance of open space with large glazed doors and windows all around the extension.